-A crowd began to gather, watching as firewood and furniture was tossed from on high with reckless abandon.
+A crowd began to gather, watching as firewood and furniture is tossed from on high with reckless abandon.

 The activity began to fade with the arrival of the police.
 Officers searched the building thoroughly, but were unable to locate the source of the disturbance.
 Much to their surprise, the house was completely deserted.

 The phenomena eventually petered out later that morning.
-Due to the lack of potential culprits, the public began to speculate that none other than the Devil himself was responsible.
+Due to the lack of potential culprits, the public began to speculate that none other than the Devil himself to be responsible.

 This particular case gave birth to the popular Danish phrase: ‘Fanden er løs i Laksegade’, which roughly translates to ‘the devil is loose on Salmon Street’.
 It is a rather more poetic version of the English phrase ‘when the shit hits the fan’.